rawitat/gtypist_lessons/programming_quotes.typ

 S:A programming language is low-level when its programs require attention :to the irrelevant.

+*:G_36
+I:Alan J. Perlis
+S:The best book on programming for the layman is 'Alice in Wonderland';
+ :but that's because it's the best book on anything for the layman.

+*:G_37
+I:Donald Knuth
+S:Everyday life is like programming, I guess.
+ :If you love something you can put beauty into it.

+*:G_38
+I:Paul Graham
+S:A programming language is for thinking about programs, not for expressing :programs you've already thought of.
+It should be a pencil, not a pen.

 Q:Do you want to continue to next lesson [Y/N] ?
 N:MENU